 Although symptoms may not be identical for each person, researchers have found similar instances in many cases.
 Some negative effects caused by Spice include:

 - Psychosis (also dubbed “spiceophrenia”)

 - Death (most fatalities reported have been related to violent behavior or suicide)

 Since officials have made the chemicals in Spice illegal, manufactures have attempted to bypass the system by changing the components and formulas used to create the drug.
 Also, the mislabeling, which implies that this substance is incense, makes it easy to stock in gas stations, novelty shops and on the internet.

 Furthermore, along with the easy access to synthetic cannabinoids, the difficulty to detect such substances in a standard drug screening and misleading information play a part in their use among young people.

 Treatment Is Available For Synthetic Marijuana Abuse

 In the last several years, Clearbrook has seen what Spice can do to an individual, both mentally and physically.
-With years of experience, Clearbrook’s medical staff has been able to create proper detox protocols for such individuals.
+With years of experience, Clearbrook’s medical staff has been able to create proper treatement for synthetic marijuana abuse.

 If you are struggling with a Spice addiction and are experiencing any of these symptoms, we urge you to contact us today for immediate assistance.
 Our Admissions Specialists are available 24 hours a day to answer any questions you may have.
 Know that you are not alone in this process.